JetBrains/kotlin-web-site/pages/docs/tutorials/command-line.md

 ### Compiling a library

-If you're developing a library to be used by other Kotlin applications, you can produce the .jar file without including the Kotlin runtime into it.
+If you're developing a library to be used by other Kotlin applications, you can build the *.jar* file without including the Kotlin runtime into it.

 <div class="sample" markdown="1" mode="shell" theme="idea">